 This criterion is not critically important for companies that are not high-tech or medical stocks because they are not as R&D dependant as companies within those sectors.
 Not much emphasis should be placed on this test in HRG's case.

 Unfortunately, the data is unavailable for HRG.
 Hence, an opinion cannot be rendered.

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for HRG was 10.10% last year, while for this year it is 11.42%.
-Although the inventory to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Inventory to Sales for HRG was 11.42% last year, while for this year it is 10.65%.
+Since the inventory to sales is decreasing by -0.76% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for HRG was 9.25% last year, while for this year it is 11.03%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for HRG was 11.03% last year, while for this year it is 9.79%.
+Since the AR to sales is decreasing by -1.24% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]